Mozhgan0rujlu/Chromatin-Folding/README.md

 # Chromatin-Folding
-This repository contains the codes for the chromatin folding project, including preprocessing, normalization, simulation, TAD detection, and compartment score analysis.
+This repository contains the codes for the "chromatin folding and its impact on cell fate" project, including preprocessing, normalization, simulation, TAD detection, and compartment score analysis.